nickfargo/state/src/region.coffee.md

             options?.failure?.call? this
             return null

+Deactivation of a `concurrent` `origin` is signaled to each of its subregions.

+        if origin.attributes & CONCURRENT
+          for name, subregion of origin._.substates
+            do subregion.concurrencyDeactivated

 If `target` is a protostate, then the protostate must be virtualized locally and `target` must be reassigned to the new virtual state.

+        unless target?.root is root
-        target = target.virtualize this unless target?.root is root
+          target = target.virtualize this
+          do target.realize if target.attributes & CONCURRENT

 A reference is held to the previously current state, or abortive transition.